hanh-nguyen/flightstatus/README.md

 ### The Data

 The flight delay and cancellation data was collected and published by the US Department of Transportation - Bureau of Transportation Statistics, and made publicly available on [Kaggle](https://www.kaggle.com/usdot/flight-delays).

+Data were processed as follows:
+- categorize categorical variables
+- remove constant variables
+- create new features such as airport or airline traffic through aggregation

+The data processing steps were put into a reproducible analysis toolkit and a unit test suite.

 ### Instructions